Hey iScrappers!

 Ever wonder why stainless steel is so much more money then normal steel?
-Well that’s a great question that we have been asked by one of our YouTubers and we want to go over it today.
-Inside of stainless steel there is a metal called Nickel and that is the secret to stainless steel.
+Well, that’s a great question that we have been asked by a scrapper over on our YouTube channel, and we want to go over it today.
+Inside stainless steel is a metal called Nickel, which is the secret to stainless steel.

-Non-magnetic stainless steel was developed in the early 1900’s and was officially credited to Pierre Berthier of France with one of the original stainless steel discoveries.
-Don’t forget that stainless is an alloy, and that means that it is not a natural occurring element like copper or iron are.
-Stainless has to be made in a lab for a lack of a better term and it has to be put together by merging multiple elements at a very high temperature.
+Non-magnetic stainless steel was developed in the early 1900s and is officially credited to Pierre Berthier of France as one of the pioneers of stainless steel.
+Don’t forget that stainless is an alloy, meaning it is not a naturally occurring element like copper or iron.
+Stainless has to be made in a lab (for lack of a better term), and it has to be put together by merging multiple elements at a very high temperature.

-Stainless is used in many fields but the medical and food industries have really taken a lot of tools and equipment and turned them into stainless steel products mostly because of their durability and also easiness to keep clean and sterile in these environments.
+Stainless is used in many fields, but the medical and food industries have really taken a lot of tools and equipment and turned them into stainless steel products mostly because of their durability, rust-proof and anti-oxidizing characteristics, as well as being an easy metal to keep clean and sterile in these environments.

 Hope this helps shed a little more light on a great metal, stainless steel!